📍 Bolt Help / Third-Party Connectors / Payment Processors / Set Up Bolt for NMI

 With Fraud Protection

 Bolt’s fraud detection engine uses advanced risk signals to protect your business from fraud.
-Since Bolt checkout doesn’t require shoppers to enter a billing address, Address Verification System (AVS) mismatch settings often trigger automatic declines on transactions from real shoppers with an otherwise low risk score.
+Bolt Checkout does not require shoppers to enter a billing address, so the Address Verification System (AVS) mismatch settings may trigger automatic declines on transactions from real shoppers with an otherwise low risk score.

 Use the NMI guide on AVS settings to allow all transactions where the shipping and billing address do not match.